 The lynx turned to face the delivery guys waiting patiently beside the groceries.
 She handed each of them several bills of local currency and thanked them one by one.
 All three gave her a short bow and then returned to their delivery truck.

 "Would you call some of the others to help me take all this upstairs?"
 Ivy asked as the truck drove away.

 Durant frowned.
 "Sparky, I don't think all this will go into your galley.
 We have cold storage lockers over there against the starboard wall, if you want to store some of it there until it is needed.
 I think that's what they're for anyway."

 The lynx looked at him thoughtfully.
-"Yes, that's a good idea, Durant," she said.
+"Yes, that's a good idea," she said.
 "When we left Alexandrius, my galley fridge and pantries were full, and I have more now than I did then."

 "I'll get a flatbed and then we can take all this over near the lockers.
 You can cull out what stays down here, and then I'll call for others to help us take the remainder up to the galley."

-Twenty minutes later, Ivy walked into her cabin and sat down upon the edge of her bed, the new groceries and supplies all put away.
-She slipped off her sandals and pushed them aside, letting her toes curl up in the carpet.
+Twenty minutes later, Ivy walked into her cabin and sat down upon the edge of her bed, the groceries and supplies all put away.
+She slipped off her sandals and pushed them aside.
 When she stood up again, she walked to her closet to change clothes, but when she opened the door, she stopped and stared.